pauljflanagan/spotify_million_playlist/README.md

-# Creating 'Play Next' Suggestions Based On User Play History
+# Creating 'Play Next' Suggestions Based On User History

 This code utilizes Deepnote to create a Jupyter notebook that analyzes a given dataset of over 1,000,000 playlists with 2,000,000+ unique songs.
 This analysis algorithmically takes in a random amount and selection of songs and formulates a 500-song playlist output based upon the input data.